dewyman/TALON-paper-2019/README.md

-# TALON-paper-2019
+# TALON paper repository
-Contains reference files and scripts for the analyses in the TALON paper
+This repository contains custom scripts and instructions for obtaining reference files associated with the analyses in our BioRxiv manuscript concerning the application of our TALON pipeline to long read transcriptomes from PacBio and direct-RNA Oxford Nanopore.

+You can find the paper here:

 ## Reference files
-Reference files such as GTFs should be placed in the 'refs' directory.
-If a file exceeds the 100MB size limit imposed by Git, then include instructions on how to obtain that file rather than adding the file itself.
+Contains instructions for downloading reference genomes, GENCODE annotations, etc. Also includes scripts we used to prepare input files for TranscriptClean and TALON initializations.